-In a best case scenario, you’ll end up lost; trapped on four wheels of terror trying to avoid becoming roadkill all while likely racking up an enormous toll bill that you won’t learn about until you get a collections notice in the mail a few months later.
+In a best case scenario, you’ll end up lost; trapped on four wheels of terror, trying to avoid becoming roadkill, and likely racking up an enormous toll bill that you probably won’t learn about until you get a collections notice in the mail a few months later.
 Don’t even get me started on the NTTA, the toll agency notorious for their questionable billing practices.
 Sound like fun?
 Didn’t think so.
 Survival skills in DFW traffic are reduced one’s ability to take risks; risks that require you to throw every rule you’ve ever learned about operating a moving vehicle out the driver’s side window.
 Dallas might be one of Texas’ largest metropolitan areas but it’s the Wild Wild West when you get behind the wheel.

 Reason #3: You like to travel easy.